-Washington D.C. has a packed calendar of events over the holiday weekend, including a free outdoor concert at the U.S. Capitol, a crab festival, and derby race in Crisfield, so you're sure to find something fun for the whole family to do on Labor Day weekend in 2019 in Washington, D.C.
+Washington, D.C., and the local area have a packed calendar of events over the Labor Day holiday weekend, including a free outdoor concert at the U.S. Capitol, a crab festival and derby race, and a Scottish heritage festival, to name just a few.
+You're sure to find something fun for the whole family to do on Labor Day weekend in Washington, D.C.

 There's nothing quite as patriotic as listening to the National Symphony Orchestra at the Capitol building of the United States.
 On Sunday of Labor Day weekend, you can head over to East Capitol and First Streets in Washington, D.C. to hear this free, live concert starting at 8 p.m.